return42/sphkerneldoc/linux_src_doc/lib/bitmap_c.rst

 ranges.
 Consecutively set bits are shown as two hyphen-separated decimal numbers, the smallest and largest bit numbers set in the range.
+Optionally each range can be postfixed to denote that only parts of it should be set.
+The range will divided to groups of specific size.
+From each group will be used only defined amount of bits.
+Syntax: range:used_size/group_size
+Example: 0-1023:2/256 ==> 0,1,256,257,512,513,768,769

 Returns 0 on success, -errno on invalid input strings.